dizatech/module-menu/README.md

 packagist : https://packagist.org/packages/dizatech/module-menu

 ## Usage
+1.1 Add the following code at top of the module service provider :

+`use Dizatech\ModuleMenu\Facades\ModuleMenusFacade;`

-1. Add the following code to module service provider , at the end of boot() function :
+1.2.
+Add the following code to module service provider , at the end of boot() function :

 `ModuleMenusFacade::initModuleMenu('ExampleModule');`